-- 40.10.(1) 40.9.
-A designated benchmark administrator must establish, document, maintain and apply policies, procedures, and controls and criteriathat are reasonably designed to ensure the integrity of the process for contributing input data for a designated commodity benchmark, including, for greater certainty, all of the following: - (a) criteria that determine for determining who may contribute input data; - (b) procedures to verify the identity of a benchmark contributor and a contributing individual and the authorization of such the contributing individuals to contribute input data on behalf of the benchmark contributor; - (c) criteria that determine for determining which contributing individuals are permitted to contribute input data on behalf of a benchmark contributor;

-- (d) criteria that determine for determining the appropriate contribution of transaction data by the benchmark contributor; - (e) if transaction data is contributed from any front office, or front office employee, of a benchmark contributor, or of an affiliated entity of a benchmark contributor, procedures to confirm the reliability of the input data, and the criteria upon which the reliability is measured, in accordance with its policies;
+- 40.9.
+A designated benchmark administrator must establish, document, maintain and apply policies, procedures and controls that are reasonably designed to ensure the integrity of the process for contributing input data for a designated commodity benchmark, including, for greater certainty, all of the following: - (a) criteria for determining who may contribute input data; - (b) procedures to verify the identity of a benchmark contributor and a contributing individual and the authorization of the contributing individuals to contribute input data on behalf of the benchmark contributor; - (c) criteria for determining which contributing individuals are permitted to contribute input data on behalf of a benchmark contributor; - (d) criteria for determining the appropriate contribution of transaction data by the benchmark contributor; - (e) if transaction data is contributed from any front office, or front office employee, of a benchmark contributor, or of an affiliated entity of a benchmark contributor, procedures to confirm the reliability of the input data, and the criteria upon which the reliability is measured, in accordance with its policies;

-(f) procedures that to
+(f) procedures to

-- (i) identify any communications between contributing individuals and benchmark individuals that might involve manipulation or attempted manipulation of the determination of the designated commodity benchmark for the benefit of any trading position of the benchmark contributor, any contributing individual or third party, - (ii) identify any attempts to cause a benchmark individual to not to apply or follow the designated benchmark administrator's policies, procedures and controls, - (iii) identify benchmark contributors or contributing individuals that engage in a pattern of contributing transaction data that a reasonable person would consider is anomalous or suspicious, and - (iv) ensure that the appropriate supervisors within the benchmark contributor are notified, to the extent possible, of questions or concerns by the designated benchmark administrator. - (2) In this section, "front office" means any department, division or other internal grouping of a benchmark contributor, or any employee or agent of a benchmark contributor, that performs any pricing, trading, sales, marketing, advertising, solicitation, structuring or brokerage activities on behalf of the benchmark contributor.
+- (i) identify any communications between contributing individuals and benchmark individuals that might involve manipulation or attempted manipulation of the determination of the designated commodity benchmark for the benefit of any trading position of the benchmark contributor, any contributing individual or third party, - (ii) identify any attempts to cause a benchmark individual not to apply or follow the designated benchmark administrator's policies, procedures and controls, - (iii) identify benchmark contributors or contributing individuals that engage in a pattern of contributing transaction data that a reasonable person would consider is anomalous or suspicious, and - (iv) ensure that the appropriate supervisors within the benchmark contributor are notified, to the extent possible, of questions or concerns by the designated benchmark administrator.